 Sylvan Grove - Lincoln is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Sylvan Grove - Lincoln citizens is a little higher than the average for US cities and towns: 21.53% of adults in Sylvan Grove - Lincoln have at least a bachelor's degree.
+The population of Sylvan Grove - Lincoln overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Sylvan Grove - Lincoln, 21.53% have at least a bachelor's degree.

 The per capita income in Sylvan Grove - Lincoln in 2022 was $32,595, which is middle income relative to Kansas and the nation.
 This equates to an annual income of $130,380 for a family of four.
 However, Sylvan Grove - Lincoln contains both very wealthy and poor people as well.